GabeGiancarlo/LoRax/devices/bar-ba-loot/build-journey/02_flash_firmware.md

 ## Next Steps

 Firmware running?
-Test with Lorax endpoint and proceed to case assembly!
+Test with Oncler endpoint and proceed to case assembly!

 ---